NEU-DSG/tapas-xq/API.md

-This documentation was generated from its <a href="https://github.com/NEU-DSG/tapas-xq/blob/develop/modules/tapas-api.xql">source code</a> on March 17th, 2026, 12:56 p.m.
+This documentation was generated from its <a href="https://github.com/NEU-DSG/tapas-xq/blob/develop/modules/tapas-api.xql">source code</a> on March 26th, 2026, 11:43 a.m.
 GMT-04:00.

 # TAPAS-xq API documentation